arjunc12/Plant-Architecture/README.md

 4. python read_arbor_reconstruction.py ...
 - This verifies that all of the arbors that we created are valid trees (connected w/ no cycles)
-- command line argument is the hormone to search for
+- command line argument is the hormone to search for.
+This argument is optional

 5. python analyze_arbors.py --analyze
 - computes the pareto front for the new arbors